deciduously/hunt-the-wumpus/post.md

 }
 ```

-Yes, this was relatively annoying to make.
-You're welcome.

-Let's store the player's current location in the `Model`:
+Now let's store the player's current location in the `Model`:

 ```rust
 pub struct Model {